-The Honourable Jocelyne Roy Vienneau, Lieutenant-Governor of New Brunswick, has presented the 2017 Lieutenant-Governor’s Award of Excellence in Architecture to Acre Architects Inc. This award was given for their design of the “Into the Wild” project in Saint John.
+The Honourable Jocelyne Roy Vienneau, Lieutenant-Governor of New Brunswick, has presented the 2017 Lieutenant-Governor’s Award of Excellence in Architecture to Acre Architects Inc.

 The owners of the Martin-Duguay residence, a gorgeous Victorian style home located on William Street in Moncton, wished to add an expansion that would provide more indoor space, while strengthening the building’s connection with their gorgeous backyard space.

 The decision to build the new law courts in the heart of downtown Moncton provided an opportunity for the city to introduce an architectural design that could serve as a prominent icon for the city landscape, while aiding in the revitalization of the downtown and riverfront.